rediacc/docs/docs/cli/api-reference/index.md

 ## Authentication

 All commands (except `login` and `create company`) require authentication.
-Use `rediacc-cli login` to authenticate before running other commands.
+Use `rediacc login` to authenticate before running other commands.

 ## Error Handling